mongodb/docs/source/includes/fact-bulkwrite-operation-batches.rst

 The number of operations in each group cannot exceed the value of the :limit:`maxWriteBatchSize <Write Command Batch Limit Size>` of the database.
 As of MongoDB 3.6, this value is ``100,000``.
-This value is shown in the :data:`isMaster.maxWriteBatchSize` field.
+This value is shown in the :data:`hello.maxWriteBatchSize` field.

 This limit prevents issues with oversized error messages.
 If a group exceeds this :limit:`limit <Write Command Batch Limit Size>`,